Michael Ball heads up an evening of Gershwin at Live by the Lake

 Ball’s version of S’ Wonderful was the star piece of his performance, where a mostly older crowd swayed and cheered.
 The singer responded by adding a “tap break” on the slightly crowded orchestral stage, before announcing he wished he had a staircase to come down and more room to dance.
 While he tried to please the crowd, his late and short performance was anti-climatic after the amazing build-up created by Alexander and the Royal Philharmonic Concert Orchestra.

-For further information about Michael Ball and future events visit here.
+For further information and future events visit Michael Ball’s website here.

 Watch the video for The Perfect Song here: